dude22072/PokemonGenerations/README.md

 # PokemonGenerations
 A project to combine the first four regions (including Sevii Isles and the Orange Archipelago) of pokémon into one game.
+Made in Love2D using loveframes
 ### Progress
 Feature | Status | Note
 --- | --- | ---